-My 8 best tips to stop wasting food:
+8 ways to stop wasting food:

 When I get rid of a piece of clothing, a piece of furniture, or any other material good, I'm always cognizant of how much it cost and whether it was worth the investment.
 But I never used to think the same way about food.

 You'll soon realize that the dollars you're saving IN the store aren't really such a great savings if you're not actually using what you buy.
 Putting a price tag on what you throw away will really motivate you to waste less.

 2. Pay attention to expiration dates.

-Whenever I am buying a perishable item, such as meat, deli items, dairy products, beverages, sauces, hummus/dips, refrigerated dough, etc., I try not to just grab the first one on the shelf — instead I check to make sure there's a solid window of time before it's going to expire.
+Whenever I am buying a perishable item, such as meat, deli items, dairy products, beverages, sauces, hummus/dips, refrigerated dough, etc., I try not to just grab the first one on the shelf.
+Instead, I check to make sure there's a solid window of time before it's going to expire.

-3. Freeze EVERYTHING (almost).
+3. Freeze (almost) EVERYTHING.

 A freezer is your best friend when it comes to reducing food waste.
 If something is getting close to its expiration date and it's freezable (especially meats, fruits and certain vegetables), put them into a freezer bag and toss them into the freezer.

 You can even chop up leftover herbs and freeze them in ice cube trays.
 And many meals can be frozen after they've been cooked, especially leftover soups, chilis, stews, casseroles, or slow-cooked meats.

-I can't tell you how many times I've gotten some chicken or other meat out of the freezer on a Sunday night with the best intentions to use it in a recipe that week; then life gets busy, the recipe doesn't get made, and I'm stuck tossing out thawed out meat that can't be re-frozen.
+I can't tell you how many times I've gotten some chicken or other meat out of the freezer on a Sunday night with the best intentions to use it in a recipe that week.
+Then life gets busy, the recipe doesn't get made, and I'm stuck tossing out thawed out meat that can't be re-frozen.

-My favorite way to do this is by immersing it in a bowl of water.
+My favorite way to thaw meat or seafood quickly is by immersing it in a bowl of water.
 If the meat or fish is vacuum-packed you can put it in the water right in its package, if it's not vacuum-packed, I just seal it inside a ziplock bag and then put it into the water.
 Usually it's completely thawed in an hour or less.

 I definitely get sucked in to trying shiny new products or new flavors/variations of products I already like.
 (Is it me, or is there a new flavor of Triscuit crackers available every week?)

 It doesn't mean you should never try new things, but if your goal is to save money and reduce waste, stick to the products that you know you like.
-Chances are you'll get to try out new items eventually via store samples or through a friend, and you can test it out before you buy it.
+Chances are, you'll get to try out new items eventually via store samples or through a friend, and you can test it out before you buy it.

 6. Don't over-fill the fridge.

 I'll forget about those yogurts shoved back in the corner, the leftover soup buried under the egg carton, and the half-used container of pesto.

 Sometimes it's inevitable that the fridge will get jam-packed, especially if you're going to be entertaining or hosting guests.
 But whenever possible, try to keep your fridge clean and clutter-free so that you can easily see what's in there and avoid having things get lost in the shuffle.

-7. Take inventory.
+7. Take inventory of ingredients.